mathfirst/HIL-DD/readme.md

 ## System requirements
 ### Hardware requirements
 HIL-DD requires a standard computer with at least one graphics processing unit (GPU).
 In terms of GPU, the code has beed tested on
-VIDIA GeForce RTX 2060 and 4090.
+NVIDIA GeForce RTX 2060 and 4090.
 You may want to run our web-based graphical user interface (GUI).
 In this case, if you have more GPUs, you can indeed achieve better real-time performance.
 We usually use 3 GPUs to run our web-based GUI.
 More specifically, these 4 GPUs are used to propose samples, learn human preferences, and evaluate learning performance, respctively.

+### Software requirements
+#### OS Requirements
+This package is supported for Windows and Linux.
+The package has been tested on the following systems:
+- Windows 11 Pro
+- Linux: Ubuntu 20.04.3

-### Dependencies
+#### Dependencies

 We recommend using [Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html) to create an environment for installing all dependencies.
 If you have Anaconda installed, please run the following command